 Apple iPhone 13 Pro Max is the largest iPhone of all time.
 It's the best option for someone who wants everything Apple has to offer.

 Apple’s iPhone SE 2020 is the newest iPhone in the SE series.
 It eschews some new features like Face ID and an edge-to-edge display for the sake of affordability.
 It’s very similar to the iPhone 8, with a Touch ID, Home button, a 4.7-inch Retina HD display, Apple Pay support, and a single 12-megapixel sensor (which supports Portrait mode).
 Still, the iPhone SE features a fantastic A13 Bionic chip with the Apple neural engine for performance that’s similar to the iPhone 12, and it only costs $400 (and regularly goes on sale for much less).

-The iPhone SE is a fantastic option for people who are on a budget, or people who prefer to use Touch ID over the Face ID system found in the iPhone 12.
+This iPhone is a fantastic option for those who are on a budget or who prefer to use Touch ID over the Face ID system found in the iPhone 12.
 And because the SE fits in iPhone 8 cases, people upgrading from the iPhone 8 don’t need to buy any new accessories.

 Here are all previous versions of the iPhone SE: